Canada United Small Business Relief Fund

 - Application forms must include all required information and be signed/endorsed by a senior officer or senior manager of the applicant company certifying that the information is accurate and verifiable.
 Applications not providing sufficient information regarding expenses to allow for a decision will be disqualified.

 - Application forms will become the property of the Ontario Chamber of Commerce.

 - Applicants agree that their names and level of funding, if approved, may be published.
-In addition, recipients agree to participate in marketing and communications activities that profile business success stories and will provide a consent and release to Royal Bank of Canada, The Government of Canada and the OCC relating to such activities.
+In addition, recipients agree to participate in marketing and communications activities that profile business success stories and will provide a consent and release to Royal Bank of Canada, The Government of Canada, the OCC and other funding partners relating to such activities.

 - Applications providing incorrect information or not providing sufficient information to enable a decision will be rejected.
 Information provided must at minimum include rationale for the purchase/expense and show how the expenses are incremental and a direct result of adjusting operations for COVID-19 safety guidelines.

 - Funding decisions are based on the timeliness and quality of applications.
 Applicants meeting all eligibility criteria will not automatically receive funding.